Ronald Acuña Jr. Player Props: Braves vs. Angels

-Ronald Acuna Jr., with a slugging percentage of .405 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Los Angeles Angels, with Patrick Sandoval on the hill, August 1 at 7:20 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Los Angeles Angels, with Lucas Giolito on the hill, August 2 at 12:20 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Angels.
+He had a hitless performance in his most recent game (0-for-2) against the Angels.

 Ronald Acuña Jr. Game Info & Props vs. the Angels